Oracle quarterly results disappoint Wall Street; shares fall

 The hardware business recovery is a good sign but much less important than the company's core software business, said Ives.

-Smaller, aggressive companies like Salesforce.com Inc and Workday Inc have been offering competitive software and Internet-based products at prices that often undercut Oracle.
+Smaller, aggressive companies like Salesforce.com Inc (CRM.N) and Workday Inc (WDAY.N) have been offering competitive software and Internet-based products at prices that often undercut Oracle.

 In response, four-decade-old Oracle has been rolling out its own cloud-based products and acquiring smaller cloud companies like marketing software maker Responsys Inc.